 Dear Onesimus, You've greatly underestimated your master, Philemon.
 You saw him only through the eyes of a slave; he has a Master, too.
-If the gospel can cause a runaway slave to return to his master, don't you think the same gospel can to his master, don't you think the same gospel can cause the master to forgive the slave?18 Your service to me is commendable,16 and I believe your faith to be sincere, but it won't bring about the forgiveness you're looking for.17
+If the gospel can cause a runaway slave to return to his master, don't you think the same gospel can cause the master to forgive the slave?
+Your service to me is commendable, and I believe your faith to be sincere, but it won't bring about the forgiveness you're looking for.17